Azure Event Grid Alternatives: Comparing Hookdeck, Amazon EventBridge, Google Eventarc, and Confluent Kafka

 We'll start with an overview of Event Grid's most important characteristics:

-• Processing: There's no in-flight processing, so you'd need to route events to external processors.
+- Processing: EventGrid lacks complex in-flight processing, such as data enrichment or transformations, so you'd need to route events to external processors.

 Now that we've seen the key features of Azure Event Grid, we can look at the pros and cons.